spiderpig1297/kfile-over-icmp/README.md

     netfilter is a set of hooks inside the Linux kernel that allows kernel modules to register callback functions with the network stack.
 A registered callback function is then called back for every packet that traverses the respective hook within the network stack.

-netfilter offers a number of different places where a user can place hooks:
+netfilter offers a number of different places where a user can place his hooks:

     --->[1]--->[ROUTE]--->[3]--->[4]--->
                  |            ^